International Committee of the Red Cross: Assembly

-The Assembly (also called the Committee) convenes on a regular basis and is responsible for defining aims, guidelines, and strategies and for supervising the financial matters of the committee.
+The Assembly (also called the committee) convenes on a regular basis and is responsible for defining aims, guidelines, and strategies and for supervising the financial matters of the committee.
 The Assembly has a membership of a maximum of twenty-five Swiss citizens.
-Members must speak the house language of French, but many also speak English and German as well.
+Members must speak the house language of French, but some also speak English and German as well.
 These Assembly members are co-opted for a period of four years, and there is no limit to the number of terms an individual member can serve.
 A three-quarters majority vote from all members is required for re-election after the third term, which acts as a motivation for members to remain active and productive.

 In the early years, every Committee member was Genevan, Protestant, white, and male.
-The first woman, the historian and legal scholar Renée-Marguerite Cramer (1887-1963), was co-opted in 1918, but resigned already in 1922 when she moved to Germany.
-She was succeeded by the nurse and suffragette Pauline Chaponnière-Chaix (1850-1934).
-The third female member was the music educator Suzanne Ferrière (1886-1970) in 1925, followed by the nurses Lucie Odier (1886-1984) in 1930 and Renée Bordier (1902-2000) in 1938.
+The first woman, the historian and legal scholar Renée-Marguerite Cramer (1887–1963), was co-opted in 1918, but resigned already in 1922 when she moved to Germany.
+She was succeeded by the nurse and suffragette Pauline Chaponnière-Chaix (1850–1934).
+The third female member was the music educator Suzanne Ferrière (1886–1970) in 1925, followed by the nurses Lucie Odier (1886–1984) in 1930 and Renée Bordier (1902–2000) in 1938.

 In recent decades, several women have attained the Vice Presidency, and the female proportion after the Cold War has been about 15%.
 The first non-Genevans were admitted in 1923, and one Jew has served in the Assembly.

 While the rest of the Red Cross Movement may be multi-national, the Committee believes that its mono-national nature is an asset because the nationality in question is Swiss.
 Thanks to permanent Swiss neutrality, conflicting parties can be sure that no one from "the enemy" will be setting policy in Geneva.
 The Franco-Prussian War of 1870–71 showed that even Red Cross actors (in this case National Societies) can be so bound by nationalism that they are unable to sustain neutral humanitarianism.